Skyscanner/backpack-android/CONTRIBUTING.md

 While you're creating your snapshot tests or are debugging an issue it may be helpful to run an individual test class.
 You can do that with the following command:

 ```
-./gradlew :app:recordOssDebugAndroidTestScreenshotTest -Pandroid.testInstrumentationRunnerArguments.variant=default -Pandroid.testInstrumentationRunnerArguments.class=net.skyscanner.backpack.package.YourClassTest
+./gradlew ossDebugExecuteScreenshotTests -Precord -PdirectorySuffix=default -Pandroid.testInstrumentationRunnerArguments.class=net.skyscanner.backpack.package.YourClassTest
 ```

-You can replace the `variant` variable with `dm`, `rtl` or `themed` depending on what you're trying to test.
+You can replace the `directorySuffix` property with `dm`, `rtl` or `themed` depending on what you're trying to test.

-> Note: This will delete any other snapshots, so please run the full snapshot test suite afterwards or use the CI method below.
+> Note: Please do not commit these changes when using an Apple Chip machine - use the CI method below instead.

 ### Using CI for generating snapshot